-The development of an east-west mass transit, rapid transport corridor has been a long-term objective for the CMA articulated by the joint Cork Area Strategic Plan (CASP) and a number of statutory development plans and local area plans of both local authorities.
+The development of an east-west rapid mass-transit corridor has been a long-term objective for the CMA articulated by the joint Cork Area Strategic Plan (CASP) and a number of statutory development plans and local area plans of both Cork City and County.

 Following detailed analysis of projected travel demand within the CMA, this Strategy proposes that the East-West Transit Corridor is best served through the provision of a new Light Rail Transit (LRT) tram system.
-This analysis marks a departure from previous proposals for a lower capacity Bus Rapid transport (BRT) system to reflect the more ambitious growth targets of the NPF and the requirement to future-proof such a route up to and beyond, the 2040 horizon year.
+This analysis marks a departure from previous proposals for a lower capacity Bus Rapid Transit (BRT) system to reflect the more ambitious growth targets of the NPF and the requirement to future-proof such a route up to and beyond the 2040 horizon year.

-The provision of LRT system will be a focal point to enable the growth of population, employment health and educational uses as envisaged by the NPF 2040.
-The LRT system will unlock strategic development opportunity sites and windfall sites in its catchment areas.
+The provision of an LRT system will be a focal point to enable the growth of population, employment, health and educational uses as envisaged by the NPF 2040.
+The LRT system will unlock strategic development opportunity and windfall sites in its catchment areas.

-The route shown is indicative only, further feasibility work is required to examine alternatives to this high level indicative route.
-During the early years of the Strategy, it is intended identify and protect an alignment for the scheme, allowing development consolidation along the corridor.
+The route shown is indicative only, further feasibility work is required to examine alternatives indicative route.
+During the early years of the Strategy, it is intended to identify and protect an alignment for the scheme, allowing prioritising development consolidation along the corridor.